 The following objectives are designed to meet Keiser University’s mission and its objectives.

-To receive a Bachelor of Science degree in Health Information Management, students must earn 127.0 credit hours.
-Program requirements are as follows:
+To receive a Bachelor of Science degree in Health Information Management, students must complete 120 credit hours as described below.
+The length of this program is approximately 39 months (this will vary if a student transfers in credits).

 |Introduction to Health Information Management||3.0 credit hours|